Campus Parking and Vehicle Policies: U.S. Campuses

 OVERNIGHT AND WEEKEND PARKING

 Overnight and weekend parking is by special permit only.
-Normally, only resident staff and students, and University-owned vehicles are issued these permits.
+Normally, only resident staff and students, and university-owned vehicles are issued these permits.
 Visitors and others who require overnight and/or weekend parking accommodations should request a special permit in advance from Campus Security during normal business hours.
-Vehicles parked overnight or weekend without a permit are in violation of NYIT parking regulations.
+Vehicles parked overnight or weekend without a permit are in violation of New York Tech parking regulations.

 Each building on campus has a designated loading dock or loading zone.
 These zones are to be used only for loading and unloading deliveries to and from the building.
 Parking is not permitted in these zones.
-Only fifteen minute standing in these zones while loading or unloading is permitted.
+Only 15-minute standing in these zones while loading or unloading is permitted.

 Traffic and Parking Rules and Regulations

 - Driving or parking on campus is at your own risk.
-NYIT is not responsible for theft of the vehicle or any of its contents, or any other damage to the vehicle or its occupants unless demonstrably caused by the negligence or overt actions of NYIT or any of its employees.
+New York Tech is not responsible for theft of the vehicle or any of its contents, or any other damage to the vehicle or its occupants unless demonstrably caused by the negligence or overt actions of New York Tech or any of its employees.

 - Driving a vehicle on grass, sidewalks, or walkways is prohibited.

 - Vehicles must be driven in a safe manner based on the weather and other road conditions.

 - Vehicles must be driven within the posted speed limits.

 - Vehicles must yield to pedestrians on crosswalks and intersections.